Virginia State University: History

 The first person to bear the title of President, John Mercer Langston, was one of the best-known Black men of his day.
 Until 1992, he was the only Black man ever elected to the United States Congress from Virginia (elected in 1888), and he was the great-uncle of the famed writer Langston Hughes.
 From 1888 to 1968, four presidents – James H. Johnston, John M. Gandy, Luther H. Foster, Robert P. Daniel served an average of 20 years, helping the school to overcome adversity and move forward.
 The next twenty years, 1968–1992, saw six more presidents—James F. Tucker, Wendell P. Russell, Walker H. Quarles, Jr., Thomas M. Law, Wilbert Greenfield, and Wesley Cornelious McClure.
 On June 1, 1993, Eddie N. Moore, Jr., the former Treasurer of the Commonwealth of Virginia, became the twelfth President of Virginia State University.
 Dr. Keith T. Miller became Virginia State University's 13th president from 2010 to 2014.
 In 2015, Dr. Pamela V. Hammond became the first woman to lead Virginia State University in 133 years.
 She was appointed as interim president on January 1, 2015.
 On February 1, 2016, President Makola Abdullah, Ph.D., was named as the 14th president of Virginia State University.
 Dr. Abdullah previously served as provost and senior vice president at Bethune-Cookman University in Daytona Beach, Fla.
 President Abdullah is a Chicago native who is the youngest African American to receive a Ph.D. in engineering.
 He earned his undergraduate degree from Howard University in civil engineering and a Master of Science in civil engineering from Northwestern University.

 In 2020, MacKenzie Scott donated $30 million to Virginia State.
 Her donation is the second largest single gift in Virginia State's history.

 Also in October 2025, MacKenzie Scott donated an additional $50 million to Virginia State which is the largest single gift in Virginia State's history.
+On August 15th, 2026, there was a shooting that injured 5 people.